 Logistics and Program

-We will meet in Stockholm and continue to Glämsta, a historic location that has hosted Jewish artists and community members for over 100 years.
+We will meet in Stockholm and continue to a campground in the Stockholm archipelago.
 Meeting at this rural retreat center, away from the distractions of our day-to-day lives, nurtures an environment dedicated to learning, creativity and growth.
 Each participating artist must commit to attending the entire retreat period, from Sunday to Wednesday, as it is essential to the goals of both communal and professional development.

 Our programming includes master artists, community building, and exploration of Jewish history, identity, and wisdom.
 Additionally, each artist will share his or her creative work with the community.